 On Sunday morning, March 6, 1988 we did go to a Moorish, Byzantine style Church with Venetian Gothic influence.
 That was in New Orleans, Louisiana, across from the historic Roosevelt Hotel then called Fairmont hotel.
 We just had arrived the previous day for the 7th North American Mushroom Conference where Pieter would present a paper as Vice President Training & Development of Campbell's Soup Mushroom Division.
 We'd driven the 600 miles (965 km) from Fairmont Drive in Dublin, Georgia.
 We just moved from one Fairmont to another Fairmont...

 The Immaculate Conception or Jesuits Church was a beautiful building.
-You also can find info here: The History of the Jesuits in New Orleans.
+You also can find info here: Jesuit Church in New Orleans.
 We did meet with Fr.
 Tonnar after Mass because his short homily was one I wanted to bring home for my writer friend to use for his weekly columns.
 Quite appropriate for after Christmas I share it here with you as well...

 I am flat broke from overspending at Christmas.
 But I need to go shopping again soon because I am completely out of self-respect.
 I've said a few things I wish I could take back, and I am not feeling very good about myself.